super-turbo-society/turbo-demos/platformer/README.md

 #[derive(BorshDeserialize, BorshSerialize, Debug, Clone, PartialEq)]
 ```

 In Turbo, any struct that is used in GameState needs to have these attributes.
-You can define your struct in Turbo::Init and it will automatically inherit them, but I find it is easier to organize your code if you move them outside.
+You can define your struct in Turbo::Init and it will automatically inherit them, but I find it is easier to organize your code if you create your structs outside of init.

-When we start moving our player in Step 2, we'll use all of the variables in `struct Player` to determine how the player moves.
-But for now, we just need the position (x and y) to tell Turbo where to render the kiwi sprite.
+When we start moving our player in Part 2, we'll use all of the variables in `struct Player` to determine how the player moves.
+But for now, we just need the position (x and y) to tell Turbo where to render the player sprite.

 For the tiles, we are going to use a 16x16 grid to determine where they are positioned in the level.
 The draw position in pixel units is calculated as `grid position * TILE_SIZE`.

 Next, we need to add specific instances of the player and tiles to our game state inside of turbo:init.
+Player can just be a single Player object, since there is only one player in the game, but there will be lots of tiles, so lets put them all into a `Vec<Tile>`

-We will also define a const value for TILE_SIZE, which tells the game that our tiles are 16 pixels wide.
+We will also define a constant value for TILE_SIZE, which tells the game that our tiles are 16 pixels wide.
+We can use a const because we know the size of our tiles will never change.

-Add this code underneath your config code
+Add this code underneath your config code:

 ```rs
 const TILE_SIZE: i32 = 16;